dhirajj14/illinois-tech-graduate-course-work/ITMD-521/RW-assignment/Readme.md

 ## Available Resources:

+No. available cores: 56
+No. of available memory : 172 GB

+## Configuration

 No. of cores available : 56 - 4 = 52 ( -4 becuase we have four nodes and each node will require one core for OS )

 No. of cores per Node : 52/4 = 13